KaungKhantKyaw1997/face_recognition/README.md

 # Face Recognition

-This project uses face recognition to identify faces in images.
-Below are the steps to set up and run the project.
+This project uses face recognition to identify faces in images, specifically using characters from the show "Stranger Things".
+This project falls under the category of Computer Vision.

 ## Setup Instructions